Fire and Emergency Response Management (FERM)

 The first of its kind in Wisconsin and developed by fire chiefs, UW Oshkosh’s online FERM program prepares students to manage complex public health and safety organizations.
 It is tailored to working firefighters and emergency response personnel.

 All FERM courses provide learning opportunities for individuals who wish to advance in their current career or a related field.
 Students will gain knowledge in:

 Applicants must have successfully completed an associate degree in an appropriate fire science area.
 Such areas may include fire protection, fire science, paramedic technician, wildland firefighting or emergency management.

 Eligible Associate Degrees

-A block of 45 credits will be awarded to students with an approved technical degree, plus credits for applicable general education courses.
+A block of up to 45 credits will be awarded to students with an approved technical degree, plus credits for applicable general education courses.
 Potential students for this program include graduates of technical college programs in the following areas:

 Don't have an associate degree?